clojure-emacs/cider/doc/installation.md

 !!!
 Note

-    It's highly recommended to use Boot 2.8.2 or newer, as 2.8.2 is the first release to ship with nREPL 0.4.
+    Make sure you're using Boot 2.8.3 or newer, as 2.8.3 is the first release to ship with nREPL 0.6.

 Boot users can configure the tool to include the middleware automatically in all of their projects using a `~/.boot/profile.boot` file like so: